 The content of the unposter is digital.
 This website is part of the unposter and you can engage with the four components below.
 It’s pretty easy to present ideas in different formats and to encourage discussion and comment online and we’re all used to doing that, so on a website it doesn’t feel particularly innovative.
 On a poster that is harder and so it’s understandable that most people default to a standard poster format of two or three blocks of text livened up by one or two pictures.
 Rather than do that for our physical poster, we have used augmented reality to allow delegates viewing the poster to interact with the digital content in the same way that you can here.
 Whilst this will hopefully look pretty neat, our point is not to argue for every poster to incorporate augmented reality, but to show the redundancy of physical posters for information transmission in a digital world.

 Please think about your experiences of conferences.
 These may be from attending multiple conferences, or from not being able to attend.
 You might have only ever followed conferences on social media or been key note speaker to thousands of delegates.
 We would like to know what you feel the benefits of conferences are, and the frustrations.
-Please tweet your thoughts using the hashtag #unposter and then read some other people’s thoughts below:
+Please share your thoughts and read other peoples’ answers on twitter using the hashtag #unposter

 Michael and Ben make the argument for why we don’t need more conferences.